Hyundai Sonata: Facelift

-Presented on March 26, 2023, the facelifted Sonata was unveiled at the 2023 Seoul Mobility Show.
-Among the changes, the model now incorporates the brand's Sensuous Sportiness design language, with the model adopting a full-width LED light bar at the front.
+Presented on March 26, 2023, the facelifted Sonata was unveiled at the 2023 Seoul Mobility Show, adopting a full-width LED light bar at the front.
 The main headlights are hidden above the air intakes and joined by a wider grille and sharper lines.
+This revised version is marketed in South Korea as Sonata The Edge.

 The refreshed North American-market Sonata was introduced on August 30, 2023, alongside the refreshed 2024 Hyundai Elantra.
-Sonata models equipped with the 2.5L I4 engine will feature Hyundai's H-TRAC all wheel drive system as an option, in addition to standard front wheel drive.
-The Sonata will be the first Hyundai sedan sold in North America to be offered with the H-TRAC system.
+Sonata models equipped with the 2.5L I4 engine feature Hyundai's H-TRAC all-wheel drive system as an option, in addition to standard front-wheel drive, the first Hyundai sedan sold in North America to be offered with H-TRAC.
 A new curved display is available with two separate displays under a single pane of glass.
 Wireless Apple CarPlay and Android Auto availability is now expanded to all Sonata models, previously only available on the base SE trim when equipped with the base eight-inch touchscreen display.
+Production of all facelifted Sonatas takes place in Korea as the model was phased out of production at the Alabama factory in favor of SUVs.